TheWeaVer/lia/archive/oauth-and-openid.md

 3. Don't store bearer tokens in cookies
 4. Issue short-lived and scoped bearer tokens

 There are three ways to create authenticated request.
-Please note that Client MUST NOT user more than one method to transmit the token in each request.
+Please note that Client MUST NOT use more than one method to transmit the token in each request.

 1. Authorization Request Header